There are many things to love about fall and winter: colorful leaves, Halloween season, crisp air and cozy sweaters.

 This is true for people vaccinated against COVID-19 and the flu.
 If a vaccinated person gets infected, they may not have symptoms at all.

 COVID-19 vaccines are very effective at protecting people from the virus.
-Research has shown the COVID-19 vaccines greatly reduce the risk of infection and are highly effective in preventing severe illness, need of hospitalization and death.
+Research has shown the COVID-19 vaccines greatly reduce the risk of infection and are highly effective in preventing severe illness, hospitalization and death.

 If your throat is sore, try gargling salt water, drinking warm liquids or sucking on hard candies or throat lozenges.
 Having a humidifier in the room or taking a hot shower can also help with congestion.